EspenAlbert/SimilarEntitiesWikidata/README.md

 # SimilarEntitiesWikidata
-This project will be refactored and a short wiki will be created
+This project will be refactored and a short wiki will be created by the end of 2016 :)